 - Computer-assisted speech - Those who are disabled or cannot speak can use a computer to help them communicate.
 For example, Stephen Hawking uses a computer to communicated.

-- Voice recognition - Any phone or another system that uses voice recognition is using a computer to translate what is heard into text or other data that can be understood by the computer.
+- Voice recognition - Voice recognition uses a computer to translate recorded audio into text or other data.

 Defense and military